mifi/SimpleInstaBot/README.md

 ## Known issues

+- Be sure to set your instagram language to english
 - Many people are getting Action Blocked these days with this bot as well as other bots (it seems even people just following strangers.)
 Instagram is tightening their rules by not allowing promiscuous behavior like following and liking strangers' photos anymore, and imposing temp blocks when they think you crossed the limit.
 See [#1](https://github.com/mifi/SimpleInstaBot/issues/1)

 ## Credits